-Based on our current operational plans and assumptions, we expect that the net proceeds from this offering together with our existing cash will be sufficient to fund our operating expenses and capital expenditure requirements at least through the first quarter of 2020.
+Based on our current operational plans and assumptions, we expect that the net proceeds from this offering together with our existing cash will be sufficient to fund our operating expenses and capital expenditure requirements for at least 15 months from the closing of this offering.
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner that we currently expect.
 Pending use of the proceeds as described above, we intend to invest the proceeds in a variety of capital preservation investments, including interest-bearing, investment-grade instruments and U.S. government securities.